Ketamine Assisted Therapy in Seattle, WA

 -

-A ketamine dosing session typically lasts one to two hours and takes place via telehealth, in the comfort of your own home.
+A ketamine dosing session typically lasts 2.5 to 3 hours and takes place via telehealth, in the comfort of your own home.
 During the session, you’ll self administer the ketamine lozenge while resting in a comfortable, reclined position, often with an eye mask and calming music.

 Although much of the experience is internal, you are not alone.
 I remain present with you throughout the entire session, offering support, reassurance, and grounding as needed so the space feels safe, contained, and intentional.